 As you may recall, I decided to give my 4 weeks notice to my landlord in Dublin before I left on trip.
 I started to ask myself whether I should stay in Dublin or whether I should try my luck in Galway once again.
 The thought of moving to Galway has been haunting me ever since I went back to Dub, and I just couldn’t imagine myself living in Dublin until the end of my adventure so I figured, that’s just what this is, an adventure, a time to take chances, not to play it safe.
 And so on the 3rd of October, I took off and went to visit a few places in Galway.
-I decided to take the second place I saw because it was a 2 minute walk from the sea and I just fell in love with the neighbourhood.
+I decided to take the second place I saw because it was a two-minute walk from the sea and I just fell in love with the neighbourhood.
 The flat on the other hand was not in very good condition but I figured I should give it a whirl anyway as I may not find a better one in Dublin…like I said, the standards here are way lower than they are in Canada and unless you’re willing to pay a fortune for what they call “a luxury flat” (the equivalent of a normal, clean flat by Canadian standards), you’re outta luck!
-I returned to Dublin the same day (which means I crossed the country TWICE in a day, not something we could back home, eh?).
+I returned to Dublin the same day (which means I crossed the country TWICE in a day, not something we could do back home, eh?).

 I met a really nice German guy on the bus who was actually sitting behind me on the ride over to Galway too!
-His name is Ralf and he is doing an internship at a translation firm in Dub for the next 5 months.
-We met up a couple of times over the course of the week; first at a really great Irish Pub called Cobblestones where they have Irish sessions (Alex, j’ai bu 3 bières).
+His name is Ralf and he is doing an internship at a translation firm in Dub for the next five months.
+We met up a couple of times over the course of the week; first at a really great Irish Pub called The Cobblestone where they have Irish sessions (Alex, j’ai bu trois bières).
 Then, on my last night in Dub, we met for supper at a nice Nepalese restaurant, followed by an outing to a pub I like called Messrs Maguire http://www.messrsmaguire.ie/ where I had a good pint of Guinness (it’s slowly growing on me).
 Before going to the pub we took the time to admire the beautiful light show called “Playhouse” that was being displayed on Liberty Hall, the tallest building in Dublin (which actually isn’t very tall at all!
 They have strict rules, buildings can be no higher than 8 floors) as part of the Ulster Bank Dublin Theatre Festival.

 “Playhouse has been created by installing over 100,000 tiny LED lights in to the window frames of 330 windows on the south and west faces of Liberty Hall in Dublin’s City Centre.
 The LEDs are attached to a flexible circuit board which is run around the frame of the window using Velcro to keep it in place.
 Over 2 kilometers of Velcro was used in total; the use of which greatly simplifies the installation and removal process.”